This article contains affiliate links.

 - Continuing or accelerated deterioration or loss of bodily function.

 Another important consideration, particularly for chronic conditions, is maintaining continuity of care upon release.
 Many offenders have no primary care provider or insurance.
 It is critical to prescribe medications that are affordable and to educate on self-treatment and preventive health care.
-Making a connection with free clinics and medication support programs are also important.
+Making a connection with free clinics and medication support programs is also important.

 Strengths of Correctional Medicine

 Another benefit of my Air Force training was the concurrent administrative experience.
 Courses in clinical improvement were often followed by training that improved or provided administrative skills.
-After my retirement from the Air Force, I enrolled in a Masters of Public Administration program.
+After my retirement from the Air Force, I enrolled in a Master of Public Administration program.
 Those skills were indispensable in forming practice guidelines and facility health policy.

 Deficiencies in Jail Medicine

 One unfortunate feature of correctional medicine is that security can be intrusive.
 Though not officially approved, correctional officers offer spontaneous medical opinions; administration can require actions that are not driven by the benefit of the patient.